Citrus-Software/mikan-docs/docs/guides/01-basics/index.md

 ---

-### Example 1 : A Simple FK Chain
+### Example 1: A Simple FK Chain

 From the **Add Template** dropdown menu:

-- select the **Core** type,
+- Select the **Core** type,
-- then choose the **Bones** module.
+- Then choose the **Bones** module.

 ![template module menu](./img/type_core.png)

 **Main options include**:

-- number of joints,
+- Number of joints,
-- root placement relative to the parent,
+- Root placement relative to the parent,
-- chain orientation.
+- Chain orientation.

 Click **Add Template** to create the module.

 :::tip

-when you modify an option, it turns **blue**.
+When you modify an option, it turns **blue**.
-👉 Right-click **Reset** to restore the default value.
+👉 Right-click: **Reset** to restore the default value.

 ![reset options](./img/options_reset.png)
 :::

----

-### Example 2 : Spine Module for a Character
+### Example 2: Spine Module for a Character

 From the **Add Template** dropdown menu:

-- select the **Spine** type.
+- Select the **Spine** type.

 As with the Bones module, you'll find general options (branch, symmetry), plus module-specific options such as:

-- number of bones,
+- Number of bones,
-- controller orientation,
+- Controller orientation,
-- pivot of the first IK controller,
+- Pivot of the first IK controller,
-- stretch.
+- Stretch.

 ![spine options](./img/spine_options.png)

----

 ### Placing and Adjusting Modules